giovannypietro/mcp-samples/README.md

 - Resource indicator (RFC 8707)
 - Required scopes

+### 3. Session Storage
+The client stores the authorization session (state, code verifier, OAuth client) with the callback server for later retrieval. **This is in-memory and only works if the callback server is running in the same process as the client.**

-### 3. User Authorization
+### 4. User Authorization
-User is redirected to the authorization server to grant permissions.
+User is redirected to the authorization server to grant permissions using the provided authorization URL.

-### 4. Authorization Callback
+### 5. Authorization Callback
 The authorization server redirects back to the callback server with an authorization code.

+### 6. Session Retrieval
+The callback server retrieves the stored session using the state parameter.
+If the session is not found, ensure you are not running the callback server as a separate process.

-### 5. Token Exchange
+### 7. Token Exchange
-The client exchanges the authorization code for access and refresh tokens.
+The callback server exchanges the authorization code for access and refresh tokens using the stored OAuth client.

+### 8. Client Notification
+The client polls for authorization completion and proceeds with API access once tokens are available.

-### 6. API Access
+### 9. API Access
 The client uses the access token to make authenticated requests to the MCP server.

 ## MCP Protocol Implementation